Code4HR/hrt-bus-api/README.md

 # hrt-bus-api
 HRT Bus API converts raw, real time bus data from Hampton Roads Transit and publishes the data through an application programming interface for developers to make applications from it.

-Python scripts and Flask app that transform, store, and expose HRT Bus data through a RESTful API.
+HRT Bus API consists of Python scripts and a Flask app that transform, store, and expose HRT Bus data through a RESTful API.
 API's don't make for good demos, so we've created an HRT Bus Finder App.

 ## Try It
 [bus.codeforhamptonroads.org](http://bus.codeforhamptonroads.org)